 The Permanent Collection on display in the John Madejski Fine Rooms

 Complimentary entry with a valid Royal Academy exhibition ticket or £3 General Admission ticket.
-Friends of the RA go free.Opening times
+Friends of the RA and under 16s go free.Opening times

 See highlights from the Royal Academy's collection, find out more about the history of the institution and explore its home, Burlington House, on a free guided tour of the John Madejski Fine Rooms.

-Current displays include paintings from the 1950s to 1980s by Carel Weight, Frederick Gore, Ruskin Spear and Richard Eurich.
+Current displays include paintings by Sir Joshua Reynolds, Sir Thomas Lawrence, John Constable, Benjamin West and William Wyllie.
 There is also a chance to see W.P.
 Frith's Private View at the Royal Academy 1881 (on loan from the Pope Family Trust) alongside works by Lawrence Alma-Tadema, G.F.
 Watts and Briton Riviere. >More ...